 This guide is designed for the savvy small business owners and DIY digital marketers who want to go from 0 to 60 on their conversion rate optimization journey.
-We’ll cover the basics (what is conversion rate optimization, what’s a good conversation rate, etc.) and the nitty-gritty tactics that you can use to take your web content to the next level.
+We’ll cover the basics (what is conversion rate optimization, what’s a good conversation rate, how to find and utilize your data using Leadpages analytics or Google Analytics, etc.) and the nitty-gritty tactics that you can use to take your web content to the next level.

 Ready to dive in?
-Each chapter of the Conversion Rate Optimization Guide explores a key topic to both enhance your website conversion optimization knowledge and help you apply this knowledge to your own business right away.
+Each chapter of this guide explores a key topic to both enhance your website optimization knowledge and help you apply this knowledge to your own business right away.